aderowbotham/ng-warn-on-unload/readme.md

 # ng-warn-on-unload

-Angular directive to triggger `window.onbeforeunload()` based on a specified condition passed as the value of an attribute
+AngularJS directive to triggger `window.onbeforeunload()` based on a specified condition passed as the value of an attribute

 ## Installation